-- Good customer support: Google Domains has a helpful customer support team that is available to assist you with any questions or issues you might have.
+- Good customer support: Google Domains has a helpful customer support team that’s available to assist you with any questions or issues you may have.

 GoDaddy, Namecheap or Google Domains?
 (Click for More Info)

-GoDaddy, Namecheap, and Google Domains are all popular domain name registrars that allow you to register a new domain name for your website.
-All three of these registrars offer similar services, including the ability to search for and register available domain names, manage your domain name settings, and set up privacy protection.
+GoDaddy, Namecheap and Google Domains are all popular domain name registrars that allow you to register a new domain name for your website.
+All three offer similar services, including the ability to search for and register available domain names, manage your domain name settings, and set up privacy protection.